 HIPAA-compliant applications must include an option for emergency access.
 This feature activates in a crisis, allowing providers to lock or export patient data quickly.
 It’s a vital component of any healthcare app, providing a safety net for unforeseen circumstances.

 The software also needs to include proper authorization mechanisms.
 These mechanisms prevent any party not registered in the system from accessing PHI.
-A robust authentication system is the first line of defense against unauthorized data access.
+A robust user authentication system is the first line of defense against unauthorized data access.

 Last but not least, a health app developed in line with HIPAA rules makes it easy to strip PHI and make obfuscated medical data available for research, clinical trials, and other similar purposes.
 This functionality is a game-changer in the world of medical research, as it allows for comprehensive data analysis without compromising patient privacy.